HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 The following list contains details of tuning and enhancements done to DX core during testing:

-- Initial definition of the deployment as rendering environment to trigger the tuning task for initial tuning.
+- Initial definition of the deployment as a rendering environment to trigger the tuning task for initial tuning.

 - LTPA token timeout increased from 120 minutes to 480 minutes for rendering tests execution.